Delta Work: Career

-Work's drag mother is Miss Coco Peru, whom she met in Los Angeles during the beginnings of her drag career.
-Work started dressing in drag on Halloween 1998, at age 22 when she attended a rave in a "Natalie Merchant" style dress.
+Work's drag mother is Miss Coco Peru, whom she met in Los Angeles during the start of her drag career.
+She names Chad Michaels, her Dreamgirls Revue co-star, as a "mentor".
+Work started dressing in drag on Halloween night 1998, at age 22, when she attended a rave in a "Natalie Merchant" style dress.
 She had her real drag debut at Ozz in Buena Park at one of Raja Gemini's Sunday Night Drag shows, dancing to a CD of Katalina's "DJ Girl."

-Before her television debut she was an active night club performer.
-Delta was a performer and producer at Southern California's longest running drag show the Dream Girls Revue and frequented the local contest circuit at clubs like Drag-A-Licious at Ripples in Long Beach and Drag-O-Rama at Ultra Suede in WeHo.
+Before her television debut, Work was active in the night club scene.
+She was a performer and producer at Southern California's longest running drag show, the Dreamgirls Revue, and frequented the local contest circuit at clubs like Drag-A-Licious at Club Ripples in Long Beach and Drag-O-Rama at Ultra Suede in WeHo.

 Her drag name originates from when she attended a drag show and the performing group of queens, who were parodying Designing Women, needed a "bigger" queen to play the role of Delta Burke's character, Suzanne Sugarbaker.
 After agreeing to and finishing the role, one queen commented afterwards that "you are not Delta Burke, you are Delta Work!"